-The hurricane season in the BVI normally runs from June to November.
-It’s possible that further storms will affect the Caribbean.
-The impact of these could be particularly severe in light of the damage already done.
-You’re advised to monitor updates from the US National Hurricane Centre (http://www.nhc.noaa.gov/) and follow the advice of local authorities.
-See Natural Disasters.
+The hurricane season usually runs from June to November and further storms could affect the Caribbean.
+The impact of these could be particularly severe in light of the damage already caused by Hurricane Irma.
+You’re advised to monitor updates from the US National Hurricane Centre and follow the advice of local authorities, including any evacuation orders, in the case of any further storms.
+See Natural Disasters

-As the BVI is a British Overseas Territory, there is no formal British diplomatic representation.
-Ordinarily, the local authorities deal with all requests for emergency assistance.
-Following the impact of Hurricane Irma, the UK government is providing disaster relief.
-See Emergency assistance
+As the BVI is a British Overseas Territory, there is no formal British diplomatic representation and the local authorities deal with all requests for emergency assistance.

 UK health authorities have classified the British Virgin Islands as having a risk of Zika virus transmission.
-For more information and advice, visit the website of the National Travel Health Network and Centre website.
+For more information and advice, visit the National Travel Health Network and Centre website.

 Although there’s no recent history of terrorism in the British Virgin Islands, attacks can’t be ruled out.
 See Terrorism